jamarier/tweeproblems/README.md

   possibilities

 * Send information of every step to an server to analyze information

+* After the end, give feedback to the user. (you need X steps to finish an exercise of Y steps).

 * Truly unit management
   with suport to product, log, and exponentiation...